Confidence Level is the percentage of time that a statistical outcome would be sufficient if numerous random samples are taken.

 Confidence level carries a great importance in interpreting A/B testing results.

-Let's give an confidence level example to clarify the knowledge;
+Let's give a confidence level example to clarify things for you:

 Conversion= Number of Clickthroughs / Number of Emails Sent